BoundlessStudio/animated-persona/frontend/README.md

 ## Expanding the ESLint configuration

+> **Note:** The examples below rely on `import.meta.dirname`, which requires Node.js 20.11.0 or later.
+Ensure your runtime meets this version or adjust `tsconfigRootDir` manually for older Node versions.

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

 ```js